+is equal to $M$ for any element $g\in G$.
 Given such data we would like to consider the dg category of equivariant twisted complexes over the curved coalgebra $C_M$.
 The objects are pairs $(E,Q)$ where $E$ is a cofree $C$-comodule with a $G$-action of the form

-Here $\C_{\chi_i}$ denotes the one dimensional $G$-representation associated to a given character $\chi_i$ and we allow repeated indices in the direct sum above.
-The linear map $Q$ is a $C$-comodule morphism on $E$ which is also $G$-equivariant.
+Here $\C_{\chi_i}$ denotes the one dimensional $G$-representation associated to a given character $\chi_i$ and we allow indices to repeat in the direct sum above.
+The linear map $Q$ is a $G$-equivariant $C$-comodule morphism on $E$.
 Moreover $Q$ satisfies the matrix cofactorization identity.
 The morphism spaces between objects would be $G$-equivariant $C$-comodule maps.
 We denote this category by $\Tw([C_M/G])$ to mimic the orbifold notation.
 As before we denote by $\Tw^b([C_M/G])$ the full subcategory consisting of finite rank objects.

-Since the cobar construction is functorial, we also have a $G$-action on the cobar algebra $\Omega(C_M)$.
-Thus we can define the category $\Tw([\Omega(C_M)/G])$ in a similar way.
+Since the cobar construction is functorial, we also have a $G$-action on the cobar algebra $\Omega C_M$.
+Thus the category $\Tw([\Omega C_M/G])$ can be defined in a similar way.

-\paragraph The Koszul duality functors $\Phi$ and $\Psi$ are defined in the same way as before.
-Namely, for an equivariant matrix cofactorization $(E,Q)$ define
+The Koszul duality functors $\Phi$ and $\Psi$ are defined in the same way as before.
+Namely for an equivariant matrix cofactorization $(E,Q)$ define

 where $\Phi(E)$ inherits the tensor product $G$-representation.
-Observe that the differential on $\Phi(E)$ is $G$-equivariant as the differential on $\Omega(C_M)$, the predifferential $Q$ on $E$ and the twisting cochain $\tau$ are all equivariant maps.

-One easily checks from direct inspection that the functors $\Phi$ and $\Psi$ send equivariant objects to equivariant objects and equivariant morphisms to equivariant morphisms.
-Moreover the homotopy constructed to prove that $\Phi$ and $\Psi$ are homotopy inverses can be made $G$-equivariant by averaging if necessary.
-Thus we have shown the following theorem.
+One can check that the functors $\Phi$ and $\Psi$ send equivariant objects to equivariant objects and equivariant morphisms to equivariant morphisms.
+Moreover the homotopies constructed in the proof of Theorem~\ref{thm:koszul} can be made $G$-equivariant by averaging if necessary.
+Thus we arrived the following theorem.